openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 72: Starting animation program

-Starting predefined program when device set to work in RGB/RGBW mode Starting predefined program when device set to work in RGB/RGBW mode (parameter 14) - relevant for main controllers other than Home Center 2 only.
-Default setting: 1
+Starting predefined program when device set to work in RGB/RGBW mode
+<p&gtStarting predefined program when device set to work in RGB/RGBW mode (parameter 14) - relevant for main controllers other than Home Center 2 only.
+Default setting: 1</p&gt
 Values in the range 1 to 10 may be set.

 The manufacturer defined default value is ```1```.